FAQs

 In the alternative, you may have the benefit of pre-existing insurance (often appended to home insurance) to cover any legal claims you may encounter.

-Legal aid is generally not available following changes in the law.
-Insurance to cover the cost of specific expenses can also be taken out, if your case is suitable, at the time of the litigation.
+As above, insurance to cover the cost of specific expenses can also be taken out, if your case is suitable, whether at the time of the litigation or before your claim is formally started, whichever appears most sensible in the circumstances.

 Q10.
 How much can I expect to win?